mohammedzee1000/openshift-cluster-pooler/README.md

 As already stated `db-cli` is only for testing purposes.
 But you can use still use it.
 Just do `./db-cli help` to find other commands

+## In the pipeline
+ - Admin API Server + client to replace db-cli
+ - Client API server + client to allow users to list pools and get a cluster from pool / list its information